How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Pentax K1000, ME Super, MX, Spotmatic

-With these camera models, you can't really go wrong.
-They are all relatively robust models that have stood the test of time and are also ones you can easily resell at any time.
+With these camera models, you can hardly go wrong.
+They are all relatively robust models that have stood the test of time and are also ones you can always resell well.

 Determining the price of the camera

-But in general: buying in a bundle is the cheapest way.
+But generally, buying in a bundle is the cheapest way.
 Often you find bundles online consisting of several bodies, different lenses, and accessories like flash, motor winders, expired analog films, and more.
-If you trust yourself to resell part of your equipment, this is the cheapest way to get your dream gear.
-At the start of my “career,” I did exactly that.
-For example, if I wanted a Canon AE-1 with a 50 mm f/1.8 lens, I bought a bundle with the camera & 5 different lenses (including the 50 mm I actually wanted).
-I simply resold the other 4 lenses and thus financed the camera purchase.
+If you dare to resell part of your equipment, this is the cheapest way to get your dream gear.
+At the beginning of my "career," I did exactly that.
+For example, if I wanted a Canon AE-1 with a 50 mm f/1.8 lens, I bought a bundle with a camera & 5 different lenses (including the 50 mm I actually wanted).
+I simply sold the other 4 lenses again and thus financed the purchase of the camera.

 The Advanced Search on eBay

-It's best to only show offers from Germany (I advise against international purchases because it's always good if you can return the camera if needed).
+It’s best to only show offers from Germany (I advise against international purchases because it’s always good if you can return the camera if necessary).

 Depending on whether you want to take a risk or play it safe, you can also search by seller type “Commercial” or “Private”: